Want to start your self-improvement journey? Here’s your starting point.

 - Design skills to “package” whatever you wish to say or tell

 - Making lists (I’m working on this)

 - Summarizing the key points of a problem, experience, or agenda to keep the “big picture” in your mind

-Have we missed any life skill you feel is important for personal-development?
+Have I missed any life skill you feel is important for personal development?
 Do comment below!